Updated May 5, 2023

-SQL Server Reporting Services shortly known as SSRS is a component of Microsoft, which is used to create reports using charts, graphs, maps and other visualization techniques from multidimensional sources.
-You use SSRS to create, manage, test and deploy reports to the business users.
+SQL Server Reporting Services, shortly known as SSRS, is a Microsoft component that creates reports using charts, graphs, maps, and other visualization techniques from multi-dimensional sources.
+You use SSRS to create, manage, test, and deploy reports to business users.
 SSRS is one of the components of the Microsoft Business Intelligence platform.

-So you have finally found your dream job in SSRS but are wondering how to crack the SSRS interview and what could be the probable SSRS interview questions.
-Every interview is different and the scope of a job is different too.
-Keeping this in mind we have designed the most common SSRS interview questions and answers to help you get success in your interview.
+So you have finally found your dream job in SSRS but are wondering how to crack the 2023 SSRS interview and what could be the probable SSRS interview questions.
+Every interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common SSRS interview questions and answers to help you get success in your interview.

 Part 1 – SSRS Interview Questions (Basic)

-1. List out some of the important features of SSRS?
+Q1.
+List some of the important features of SSRS.

-Below are some of the important features of SSRS that are useful in creating Business Reports:
+Below are some of the essential features of SSRS that are useful in creating Business Reports:

-- The reports can be built by using relational, XML, Excel or multidimensional sources and can recover data from ODBC and OLE DB connection providers.
+- You can build reports using relational, XML, Excel, or multi-dimensional sources and retrieve data from ODBC and OLE DB connection providers.

-- In SSRS users can create reports in different forms like tabular, free-form, graphical, charts and matrix form
+- In SSRS, users can create reports in tabular, free-form, graphical, charts, and matrix form.

 - It also supports web-based features; anyone can interact with the report server on the web directly and can view reports in web-based applications.

-- Any number of ad hoc reports can be created by using graphics, images or external contents and save them in a server.
+- You can create ad hoc reports using graphics, images, or external content and save them on a server.

 - All the reports created in the SSRS can be exported in various formats like XML, CSV, TIFF, PDF, HTML, and Excel.

-- It supports Simple Object Access Protocol (SOAP) programming interface and pluggable architecture.
+- It supports the Simple Object Access Protocol (SOAP) programming interface and pluggable architecture.

 Below are some of the advantages of SQL Server Reporting Services:

-- It is very easy to deploy, as reports are stored in one centralized web server where users can run a report from one place.
+- It is straightforward to deploy, as reports are stored in one centralized web server where users can run a report from one place.

-- Since SSRS allows exporting reports in various format, it is very easy for further analysis of reports with multiple file format.
+- Since SSRS allows exporting reports in various formats, it is easy to further analyze reports with multiple file formats.

-- Processing of final reports is faster on relational or multidimensional data.
+- The processing of final reports is faster on relational or multi-dimensional data.

-- Delivery of information to a business organization is faster so it is helpful in providing better decision support.
+- Information delivery to a business organization is faster, so it helps provide better decision support.

-- There is no need for a specialist to manage SSRS, so no need for expensive specialist skills.
+- There is no need for a specialist to manage SSRS, so there is no need for expensive specialist skills.

 - Business users can interact with information without involving IT professionals.

-Even though SSRS is a great tool with many advantages, there are few drawbacks of it, they are:
+Even though SSRS is an excellent tool with many advantages, there are a few drawbacks of it; they are:

-- SSRS is mainly built for developers, to make use of all the features in SSRS you need to learn SQL code and SSRS functions.
-It is not understandable to the average business users.
+- SSRS is mainly built for developers.
+Learning SQL code and SSRS functions to use all the SSRS features.
+It is not understandable to the average business user.

-- When you are running a huge report with lots of data, it takes up lots of resource in the server.
+- When you are running a huge report with lots of data, it takes up many resources on the server.

-- SSRS runs only in windows, so many companies who are not using windows cannot make use of this tool.
+- SSRS runs only in Windows, so many companies not using Windows cannot use this tool.

-- A separate Mobile server is required to run reports in mobile devices.
+- A separate Mobile server is required to run reports on mobile devices.

 - You required an expert to debug the expression and custom code.